LambdaHack/LambdaHack/README.md

 you may prefer to use a native binary for your architecture, if it exists.

-Pre-compiled game binaries for some platforms are available through the release page[11] (and continuously from AppVeyor[18]);
+Pre-compiled game binaries for some platforms are available through the release page[11] (and continuously from AppVeyor[18]).
-note that these no longer work on Windows XP, since Cygwin and MSYS2 dropped support for XP).
+Note that Windows binaries no longer work on Windows XP, since Cygwin and MSYS2 dropped support for XP).
 To use a pre-compiled binary archive, unpack it and run the executable in the unpacked directory.
+Or use program shortcuts from the installer, if available.

 On Linux, make sure you have the SDL2 libraries installed on your system (e.g., libsdl2-2.0-0, libsdl2-ttf-2.0-0 on Ubuntu; also libdw1).